tuplo/dynoexpr/README.md

 ### Projection expressions

-A _projection expression_ is a string that identifies the attributes that you want. [docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ProjectionExpressions.html)
+A [_projection expression_](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ProjectionExpressions.html) is a string that identifies the attributes that you want.

 ```ts
 // only returns attributes `color` and `year` for item
 const params = dynoexpr({
   Projection: ['year', 'color'],
 });